-Help!
-How do I print this crazy thing?!?
+How do I print this stuff (with a filament printer)?

 Okay...
 This isn't a how-to site for 3D printing, but I'll go over the basics.

-Once finished, you should be able to save the GCODE files onto a SD card that the printer reads (or send directly to the printer via USB if your printer supports that).
-I prefer using a SD card, so my PC doesn't have to be on while I'm printing.
+Once finished, you should be able to save the GCODE files onto a USB or SD card that the printer reads from, or potentially transfer the file across to the printer via wi-fi.

 After that, the process differs depending on what brand of printer you have, but on mine,